worknate/galactic-encyclopedia/starships/Meteor.md

 ## The "Meteor"

-This starship was stolen from Timofey Valentinovich by The Four on March 2, 3200
+This starship was stolen from Timofey Valentinovich by The Four on March 1, 3200.
+A heavily-modified Nakajima _Howler_ platform, she is capable of evading detection at a distance, and hiding in plain sight within either scanner or visual range.
+The chameleon unit is recognizable as a hologram within 50 meters or so.

 * Hull: Free Merchant (Frigate class)
 * HP: 20